Send requests for human review

 - Make

-Create a request with the formId of the form you created.
+Create a request with the ID of the form/review template you created.

-Pass the field values as shown in our form editor and optionally add some meta data.
+Pass the field values as shown in the review template editor (click "API Request") and optionally add some meta data.

 review = gotoHuman.create_review("YOUR_FORM_ID")